Resume content and sections

 - If the nature or purpose of the organization is not clear from the name, provide a brief explanation.

 - Don't precede each of your organizations with "member of...," "member of...," member of...."
 If you list an organization, the employer knows you are a member; the organization name is sufficient.

 - Indicate positions held (with month/year or academic years) and/or activities in which you have participated (and about which you can articulate your accomplishments in an interview).

 - If you held offices or leadership positions, you could briefly list or describe your accomplishments, as you do with work experience.
 Emphasize activities or skills that support your career objective.

 - For extensive work and/or leadership, you might wish to include an activity under "Related Experience" if applicable.

 - Indicate dates (month/year or academic years) of memberships and leadership roles held.

-In ordering your resume, if your skills are more closely related to your career objective than other parts of your background, place this section higher on your resume page than other less-related sections.
+- Sequence of info: If your skills are more related to your career objective than other parts of your background, place this section higher on your resume than other less-related sections.

 If you have a certification or licensure (i.e., teaching certification, Engineer-in-Training, fitness certification, CPR, first aid, scuba diving, etc.) related to your career objective, include a "certifications" or "licensure" heading and give this information.
 Place this section higher on your resume page than other less related information.

-If your certification is not related to your objective, and is not significant enough to need its own section, but is generally useful information (example: CPR, first aid, but job does not require this), you could list this in another category with an appropriate heading such as "other activities," "activities and certifications," etc.
+- In a heading such as "other activities and certifications," if your certification is not related to your objective, and not significant enough to need its own section, but is generally useful information; for example: CPR, first aid, where the job does not require this, but it's useful.

 Employers may specify hiring restrictions: